Savannah, Georgia in One Day

-Its historic district is renowned for its photogenic beauty.
-Once you walk around for a bit in that humid, salty air you can’t help but want to take things slow.
-Walk with purpose, and admire its incredible grand homes and architecture!
+Reminiscent of Charleston, its historic district is renowned for its photogenic beauty.
+Walk around in that humid, salty air and you can’t help but take things slow.
+Walk with purpose- admire its grand homes and architecture!

-With just one day to explore this character filled city and it’s 22 unique squares (the city is laid out in a grid), here’s what you shouldn’t miss:
+With just one day in Savannah to explore this character filled city and it’s 22 unique squares (the city is laid out in a grid), here’s what not to miss:

 Sightseeing Checklist (all doable in one day!)